c-f-h/pyiga/docs/source/guide/vforms.rst

 Sometimes it may be necessary to directly work with the assembler class that results from compiling a :class:`VForm`.
-The functions used for compilation are contained in the :mod:`pyiga.compile` module, and the resulting matrices can be computed using the :func:`pyiga.assemble.assemble` and :func:`pyiga.assemble.assemble_vector` functions for scalar- and vector-valued problems, respectively.
+The functions used for compilation are contained in the :mod:`pyiga.compile` module, and the resulting matrices can be computed using the :func:`pyiga.assemble.assemble_entries` functions.
-**Note:** These interfaces are subject to change in the future.

 Using these functions, the Laplace variational form defined above can be assembled as follows::